-Our common stock has been quoted on the OTC Market System since October 1, 2007 and is currently quoted on the OTC Markets Group QB tier, or OTCQB, under the symbol IMMY.
-On October 1, 2007, our common shares began quotation on the Over-the-Counter Bulletin Board, or OTCBB, under the symbol TDLP.
-Due to our failure to comply with SEC filing requirements and following our entry into bankruptcy proceedings (as described in more detail elsewhere in this prospectus), on May 19, 2011, our common stock ceased being quoted on the OTCBB and began quotation under the symbol TDLP.P.
-K on the OTC Markets Group Pink tier, or OTC Pink.
-On March 24, 2012, in connection with our name change to Imprimis Pharmaceuticals, Inc. and the one-for-eight reverse split of our authorized, issued and outstanding common stock, our common stock.
+Our common stock has been quoted on the over-the-counter market beginning on March 14, 2007 and is currently quoted on the OTC Markets Group QB tier, or OTCQB, under the symbol IMMY.
+Effective September 21, 2007, our common shares began quotation on the Over-the-Counter Bulletin Board, or OTCBB, under the symbol TDLP.
+Due to our failure to comply with SEC filing requirements and following our entry into bankruptcy proceedings (as described in more detail elsewhere in this prospectus), effective May 20, 2011, our common stock ceased being quotation on the OTCBB and, effective on June 28, 2011, began quotation under the symbol TDLPQ.PK on the OTC Markets Group Pink tier, or OTC Pink.
+On February 24, 2012, our common stock began quotation on the OTCQB under the symbol TDLPD, in connection with the one-for-eight reverse split of our authorized, issued and outstanding common stock effected on February 28, 2012.
+On March 23, 2012, our common stock began trading under the symbol IMMY in connection with our name change to Imprimis Pharmaceuticals, Inc. The liquidity of our shares on the OTCQB on OTCQB markets has been extremely limited and any prices quoted may not be a reliable indication of the value of our common stock.
 There is no established trading market for our common stock.